PycraftDeveloper/PMMA/documentation/docs/cpp_api/display.rst

 .. cpp:function:: void CPP_Display::Clear()

-    This method is used to clear all rendered graphics from the previous frame, and also used to apply the specified background color defined in :code:`Display.window_fill_color`.
+    This method is used to clear all rendered graphics from the previous frame, and also used to apply the specified background color defined in :code:`CPP_Display::WindowFillColor`.

     .. note:: This method must be called from the same thread that the window was created in.